메인메뉴 바로가기본문으로 바로가기

 4_머릿장(3).png

 Known as a meoritjang, this beautifully grained bedside chest is another example of Park’s work.
 The single chest served as a convenient storage space for items to be kept close at hand.
-Men used it for storing important documents, while women used it for their daily wear.
+Men used it for storing important s, while women used it for their daily wear.

 5_강화반닫이(2).png